Tips for Keeping Your Home Cool and Comfortable This Summer

 Happy african-american girl messaging on smartphone at home

 The hot days of summer might be great for when you are at the lake or beach, but they can be uncomfortable for just sitting around the house.
-While a well-maintained AC system goes a long way towards keeping your house cool, it can only do so much.
+While a well-maintained AC system goes a long way toward keeping your house cool, it can only do so much.
 As the temperatures rise, make sure to use these tips to keep your house cooler throughout the rest of the summer.

 Keep the Windows Covered